Josephhtoo/EGL314-Team-B-Project-Space/README.md

 ![Capture](images/phidget_setup2.jpg)
 Phidgets that control the LED
 ![Capture](images/keyboardled.jpg)
-The video on the monitors will show the keys that will need to be pressed by player 1 or 2 using the MIDI drumsticks.
+The video on the monitors will show the keys that will ed to be pressed by player 1 or 2 using the MIDI drumsticks.
 The LEDs on the 2 keyboards will also light up to indicate the correct keys to press
 ![Capture](images/rack2.jpg)
-## Network Settings
+## twork Settings
 ```
 Media server IP address: 192.168.0.12
 Laptop IP Address: 192.168.0.13